Site Menu

 There's no brass section and no choir, only strings.
 This frees Gordon Jenkins to do some of his best work, distilling his style to its essence as the songs and Nat's vocals distill the subject of love to a romantic ideal.
 Here is love looked towards as an ideal and as something one is in; later, Nat and Gordon would be reunited to take this theme to the next stage with The Very Thought of You.

-It's All In the Game was a remake of a standard perhaps most popularized by Tommy Edwards, both before and again after Nat's recording.
-One example of Nat's way with a lyric and melody can be found in a lesser-known track, Maybe It's Because I Love You Too Much.
+It's All in the Game was a remake of a standard perhaps most popularized by Tommy Edwards, both before and again after Nat's recording.
+One example of Nat's way with a lyric and melody can be found in a lesser-known track, Maybe it's Because I Love You Too Much.
 In the lyric 'Maybe with a love so great / and a love so small' he phrases the first instance of the word love with an emphasis that intuitively would befit the word great, but melodically works on love; the actual effect brings the listener's musical emphasis to love and attention to expression drawn to the softer-spoken great, the listener intuitively carrying over his emphasis from the word love.
 And he goes right on to enlarge the word small, which again has a counter-intuitive effect to the listener.
 It all sounds quite instinctive to him, rather than calculated.
-Whichever it was, it is a sign of a master.
+Whichever it was, it is the work of a master.

 The title song may be the weakest of the lot, but it perfectly sums up the album's theme.
 Or thing?